scala/scala3/docs/_docs/reference/experimental/cc.md

 title: "Capture Checking"
 ---

 Capture checking is a research project that modifies the Scala type system to track references to capabilities in values.
-It is currently implemented in an experimental branch [cc-experiment](https://github.com/lampepfl/dotty/tree/cc-experiment) in the dotty repo and can be enabled on this branch with a `-Ycc` compiler option.
+It can be enabled with a `-Ycc` compiler option.
+At present, capture checking is still highly experimental and unstable.

 To get an idea what capture checking can do, let's start with a small example:
 ```scala